Information to Help Protect Yourself

 - Take care of yourself, get plenty of sleep, manage your stress, eat healthy, exercise daily and drink plenty of liquids to stay healthy.

 Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60 percent alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

-What can businesses do to help prevent the spread of coronavirus?
+What can businesses, schools and higher education institutions do to help prevent the spread of coronavirus?

 News & Highlights

 No-Cost, no-order drive thru testing is available at the following locations: